A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: Modeling

 To begin with, one needs to identify massive DM halos in Nyx and Illustris.
 Then, one has to select samples of halos hosting the foreground QSOs, LBGs and DLAs.
 For Illustris, we use the publicly available catalogs of halos, which are identified with a friends-of-friends algorithm \citep{Davis_1985} with a linking length equal to 0.2 times the mean particle separation.
 In Nyx, halos are identified by finding the topological connected components with density above 138 times the mean density, which gives very similar results to the particle-based FOF algorithm with a linking length equal to 0.168 times the mean particle separation (Luki\'c et al. in prep.).\footnote{The fact that the Nyx halo finder corresponds to a FOF linking length different than the one adopted by the Illustris FOF algorithm does not impact our analysis (see the Appendix \ref{app:halo_masses} for further discussion).}

 At face value, the halo masses in the simulations are not guaranteed to match the mass of real halos.
 Furthermore, the halo masses in the Nyx and Illustris catalogs may not be consistent, being determined with different halo-finding algorithms and mass definitions.
 To ensure a physically meaningful comparison, we calibrate the halo masses of the two simulations with the same observations of QSO and LBG clustering.
 Specifically, for each simulation, we determine the minimum halo mass $M_{\rm min}$ above which the 3D auto-correlation function of halos matches the same quantity estimated for QSOs and LBGs by \cite{White_2012} and \cite{Bielby_2011}, respectively.
 For the QSO sample, we obtain $M_{\rm min}=10^{12.4} \, M_{\odot}$ and $M_{\rm min}=10^{12.5} \, M_{\odot}$ at $z\approx2.4$ in Illustris and Nyx, respectively.
 These values are in broad agreement with the similar analysis by \cite{White_2012}.

-For the LBG sample, the value of $M_{\rm min}$ at $z\approx2.4$ is $10^{11.6} \, M_{\odot}$ and $10^{11.7} \, M_{\odot}$ in Illustris and Nyx, respectively.
-These values are consistent with the typical mass of LBG-hosting halos in the KBSS, $\sim10^{12}\, M_{\odot}$ \citep{Adelberger_2005a, Conroy_2008, Trainor_2012, Rakic_2013, Turner_2014}.
+We assume that all halos above the threshold $M_{\rm min}$ are populated with QSOs.
+We adopt this simple model because the observational constraints on the halo mass of QSO hosts at the redshift of interest cannot currently break degeneracies among more refined halo occupation distribution (HOD) models.
+In fact, a mass-independent HOD over the halo mass range considered in our work appears to be consistent with the uncertainties on the parameters of such models \citep[see, e.g.,][]{Rodriguez-Torres_2017}.